whatmarcusdid/tradesitegenie/blueprint.md

 ### Styling and Layout

 - **Global Styles:** A baseline for the application's look and feel is established in `styles/globals.css`.
 - **Header:** A responsive header with navigation links to the Dashboard, Reports, and New Ticket pages.
+The header is dynamic and shows a "Sign Out" button when the user is logged in, and a "Sign In" button otherwise.
 - **Footer:** A simple footer with copyright information.
 - **Main Content Area:** A padded main content area for comfortable viewing.

 ### Authentication

-- **Sign-In Page:** A user interface for existing users to sign in.
-Includes fields for email and password, and a link to the sign-up page.
+- **Firebase Integration:** The application is connected to a Firebase project for user authentication.
+- **Sign-In Page:** A functional sign-in page that authenticates users with Firebase.
+- **Sign-Up Page:** A functional sign-up page that creates new users in Firebase.
-- **Sign-Up Page:** A user interface for new users to create an account.
-Includes fields for email, password, and password confirmation, and a link to the sign-in page.
+- **Sign-Out Functionality:** A "Sign Out" button in the header that signs the user out of Firebase and redirects them to the sign-in page.

 ### Core Application Pages